AlmasB/CI517/tutorials.md

 #### Tutorial 2

-Note: take breaks at regular intervals between tasks and talk to your peers (on Teams).
+Note: take breaks at regular intervals between tasks and talk to your peers (in-person or on Teams).

 1. Clone and build the assignment code.
 (15 mins)
 1. Run / play the assignment game example and skim through the code.
 (15 mins)